5 Essential Water Safety Tips to Prevent Drowning and Stay Safe

 1. Drinking alcohol on or near water

-2. Diving when water depth has not been ascertained
+2. Diving when the water depth has not been ascertained

 3. Refusal to wear a life jacket when on any watercraft

 Always swim with a friend and never swim alone.
-Choose designated swimming locations and ensure lifeguards are on duty, then swim between the flags.
+Choose designated swimming locations, ensure lifeguards are on duty, and swim between the flags.
 Capable, swimming adults should supervise children vigilantly and always remain within arm’s reach.

 For aspiring lifeguards looking for ocean or pool Lifeguard courses in Perth, we have got you covered here at the WCWS.